chumaky/datero-docs/docs/installation.md

 Currently, only the database engine is available as a public image.
 You could get it from [Docker Hub](https://hub.docker.com/r/chumaky/datero_engine).
-Individual images for API and web application are part of the `Datero` managed service that is gonna be available soon in AWS cloud.
+Individual images for API and web application are part of the `Datero` managed service that is gonna to be available soon in a clouds like AWS, GCP, Azure, etc.